 SOURCE OF WEALTH: Aspect Development, Inc., Symphony Technology Group

 FUNDING AREAS: Entrepreneurial Development, Skill Development, Creating opportunities for the disabled, and Innovation in India

 OVERVIEW: A signatory of the Giving Pledge, Romesh Wadhwani is a strong proponent of philanthrocapitalism in his home country of India.
-The Wadhwani Foundation works in India, as well as East Africa and Latin America.
+The Wadhwani Foundation works in India, East Africa and Latin America.

 RESEARCH & DEVELOPMENT: Through the Wadhwani Foundation, Wadhwani has invested tens of millions in a number of projects in India, including a cooperative skills development project with the Indian Human Resources ministry and two scientific research centers — one at IIT-Mumbai and another at the National Centre for Biological Sciences, Bangalore.
 The foundation also invests in smaller businesses inside India to make more consumer products available to more people in the country.

-ENTREPRENEURSHIP: Wadhwani believes that other philanthropists need to target larger groups with their largesse and provide larger funding pools, and that the best way for him to create an impact with his giving is to fund promising entrepreneurs.
+ENTREPRENEURSHIP: Wadhwani believes that other philanthropists need to target larger groups with their philanthropy and provide larger funding pools, and that the best way for him to create an impact with his giving is to fund promising entrepreneurs.
 To that end, Wadhwani started National Entrepreneurship Network (NEN) in 2003.
 NEN has led the way in the creation of a number of mentoring programs at Indian colleges and universities, and it has trained thousands of potential entrepreneurs on basic business principles in that time.
-NEN and Global Skills Network launched in East Africa in 2016 with the goal "strengthening the high growth entrepreneurship and skilling ecosystem in East Africa" including in Ethiopia and Uganda.
+NEN and Global Skills Network launched in East Africa in 2016 with the goal of "strengthening the high-growth entrepreneurship and skilling ecosystem in East Africa," including in Ethiopia and Uganda.